In this video, Jeremy Abbott (Jeremy Xplores) walks through the castoffs of a deceased, elderly lady:

 And that is probably true.
 Additional searches turns up an Eric M. Gruenberg, who used to live there.
 It appears he is who built the house, and it was foreclosed in 2009.
 My guess is that Eric ran out of money, occupied the house for about two years while trying to make money, but he couldn’t make it work and had to leave.
 The “this was almost occupied” patina is likely because Eric and his wife took essentials when them before they vacated.

 As is typical, this appears to be yet another phony story.
-Instead of some tragic, sympathetic tale of a dying doctor and his mourning wife, you likely have a profligate spender who drove himself into foreclosure, whose attempts to bail himself out resulted in criminal charges.
+Instead of some tragic, sympathetic tale of a dying doctor and his mourning wife, you have someone who went into financial ruin, whose attempts to make money resulted in criminal charges.
 As for why the current owners don’t occupy it?
 Maybe the property is more valuable to them for the agricultural uses?
 Maybe they intended to but changed their mind?
 Who knows.

 What we do know is you spent an hour watching someone look at debris, junk, and knick-knacks, all because you thought they were part of a sympathetic narrative.
 Sorry, once again, you’ve been duped.